Fintech Talents

 Charlie Onions

-Charlie Onions is a conference producer leading on several event properties across the year, including FTT Building Societies, FTT DeFi & FTT Lending 3.0.
-Charlie regularly contributes to the VC Innovations newsletter, exploring myriad topics in the world of financial services.
+Charlie is a part of our content team, leading production on several event properties across the year, including FTT Mutuals & FTT SME Banking & FTT Lending 3.0.

 View all posts